Journal intime

-Journal intime is the debut studio album from French-Malian singer Aya Nakamura.
+Journal intime is the debut album by French and Malian singer Aya Nakamura.
 It was released on 25 August 2017 by Warner Music France.

-The album features guest appearances by MHD, Dadju, Jizo Djohn P., Lartiste and Gradur.
+It features guest appearances by MHD, Dadju, Jizo Djohn P., Lartiste and Gradur.
 It was preceded by six singles: "Brisé", "Oublier", "Super héros", "Comportement", "Oumou Sangaré" and "Angela", all of which charted in Nakamura's home country France.

 Background and promotion

-She did a concert at the Modibo-Keïta stadium in Bamako, opening for the American-Nigerian star Davido.
-And she dedicated a song to one of the most famous Malian singer Oumou Sangaré, who was born in Bamako just like her.
-In January 2016, the singer signed a deal with Rec.
-118, a label from Warner music France.
-During the same year, she kept on doing collaborations and she released her second single "Super Héros", featuring the rapper Gradur.
-On 23 September 2017, she participated to La Nuit du Mali in Bercy organized by the Wati-Boss, Dawala in order to celebrate the Independence Day of Mali in Paris.
-She shared the stage with Oumou Sangaré and other Malian artists such as Cheick Tidiane Seck, Lassana Hawa or Mokobé among others.
+Nakamura performed a concert at the Modibo-Keïta stadium in Bamako, opening for Nigerian-American singer Davido.
+She also dedicated a song to Malian singer Oumou Sangaré, who was born in Bamako.
+In January 2016, Nakamura signed a deal with Rec.
+118, a label from Warner Music France.
+During the same year, she continued collaborating and released her second single "Super Héros", featuring rapper Gradur.
+On 23 September 2017, she participated in La Nuit du Mali at the Bercy in Paris, which was organized by Dawala to celebrate the Independence Day of Mali.
+She shared the stage with Sangaré and other Malian artists such as Cheick Tidiane Seck, Lassana Hawa, and Mokobé.